Breakthrough

 Who we’re looking for

-*By disabled, we mean “all people who face disableist [including audist or neurotypist] barriers”, or “people who identify themselves as disabled and/or are identified by others as disabled in society”.
-To find out more about what we mean by this, please look at our website.
+*When we talk about disabled people, we mean “people who face disableist [including audist] barriers”, or “people who identify themselves as deaf or disabled – or are identified by others as deaf or disabled in society”.
+To find out more about what we mean by this, please see our FAQs.

 What we want to support

-This is your opportunity to create at the highest quality.
-As disabled creatives, we’re used to working on a shoestring, making a budget go as far as possible.
-The funding from this award should be used to create something tiny at the highest possible quality, rather than trying to create “as much as you can”.
-This might be a 5 minute video, a single song, a lighting plan for part of a show, a showreel archive of your work, a pitch for a book or novel, an individual painting, a 5 minute segment of a play, a proof-of-concept for a larger creative piece – or something else entirely.
+This might be a 5-minute video, a lighting plan for part of a show, a showreel archive or portfolio of your work, a pitch for a book or novel, a 5-minute segment of a play, a proof-of-concept for a larger creative piece – or something else entirely.
 The purpose is for you to do it exceptionally – to show what you could achieve if you had the mainstream support and funding you should.

 What the programme involves